simonschtz/notcimon/README.md

 - 👋 Hi, I’m @notcimon, a student from Germany
-- 👀 I’m interested in tech, coding, music and sports
+- 👀 interests: tech, ai, quantum computing, web dev
-- 🌱 I’m currently learning python and some flutter
+- 🌱 I’m currently learning web dev and python
 - 📫 How to reach me: via github or instagram (@notcimon)

 <!---